Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ---- | -----------
 CheckOutType | string | Type of check out.
 Values: Online Payment, Cash on Delivery, Bank Transfer, Cheque/DD, Gift Voucher, Net Banking, Payback Points, Wallet
-DateFrom | date | Search by order created duration in DateFrom - DateTo in `MM\/DD\/YYYY` format DateTo | date | Search by order created duration in DateFrom - DateTo in `MM\/DD\/YYYY` format DateType | enum | Activity of the specified date range.
+DateFrom | date | Search orders of a specific duration between `DateFrom` and `DateTo`.
+The duration is considered on the basis of specified `DateType'.
+Pass the date in `MM\/DD\/YYYY` format
+DateTo | date | Search orders of a specific duration between `DateFrom` and `DateTo`.
+The duration is considered on the basis of specified `DateType'.
+Pass the date in `MM\/DD\/YYYY` format
+DateType | enum | Activity of the specified date range.
 Values: `OD` for Order Date, `SD` for Ship Date, `RD` for Return Date, `DD` for Delivered Date, `DS` for Dispatch Date
-EmailID | string | Search orders of a specific customer by customer email id FristName | string | Search orders by customers' first name LastName | string | Search orders by customers' last name MobileNo | string | Search orders of a specific customer by mobile number OrderNo | int | Fetch details of a specific order by order number OrderPriceFrom | float | Search orders by price range in `OrderPriceFrom` and `OrderPriceTo` OrderPriceTo | float | Search orders by price range in `OrderPriceFrom` and `OrderPriceTo` OrderStatus | string | Search order by order status `P` for Pending, `A` for Authorized ProductSku | string | Search orders of a specific item.
-Pass the item SKU store | string | Search orders of a specific store by store code.
-Specify `all` to fetch orders of all stores ShippingCostFrom | float | Search orders by shipping cost range between ShippingCostFrom and ShippingCostTo ShippingCostTo | float | Search orders by shipping cost range between ShippingCostFrom and ShippingCostTo RecordFrom | int | From the fetch results, filter the record range that you want to see in RecordFrom and RecordTo.
+EmailID | string | Specify registered email id of a customers to fetch all orders of that customer FristName | string | Search orders by customers' first name.
+For example, if you specify `Tom`, it will fetch the list of all orders of customers whose first name is Tom
+LastName | string | Search orders by customers' last name.
+For example, if you specify `Sawyer`, it will fetch the list of all orders of customers whose last name is Sawyer
+MobileNo | string | Search orders of a specific customer by mobile number OrderNo | int | Fetch details of a specific order by order number OrderPriceFrom | float | Search orders in a specific price range.
+Specify the price range in `OrderPriceFrom` and `OrderPriceTo`
+OrderPriceTo | float |  Search orders in a specific price range.
+Specify the price range in `OrderPriceFrom` and `OrderPriceTo`
+OrderStatus | string | Search order by order status `P` for Pending, `A` for Authorized ProductSku | string | Search orders containing a specific item.
+Pass the item SKU store | string | Search orders of a store.
+Specify the store code to fetch orders of that specific store, specify `all` to fetch orders of all stores
+ShippingCostFrom | float | Search orders by shipping cost.
+Specify the shipping cost range in `ShippingCostFrom` and `ShippingCostTo`
+ShippingCostTo | float | Search orders by shipping cost.
+Specify the shipping cost range in `ShippingCostFrom` and `ShippingCostTo`
+RecordFrom | int | Filter the results by record range.
+Specify the range in `RecordFrom` and `RecordTo`.
 For example, out of 80 results you can prefer to see only records after 30 or between 30-60
-RecordTo | int | From the fetch results, filter the record range that you want to see in RecordFrom and RecordTo.
-For example, out of 80 results you can prefer to see first 30 records only or records between 30-70
+RecordTo | int | Filter the results by record range.
+Specify the range in `RecordFrom` and `RecordTo`.
+For example, out of 80 results you can prefer to see only records after 30 or between 30-60 prefer to see first 30 records only or records between 30-70